KxSystems/docs/docs/ref/dotq.md

 Syntax: `.Q.PD`

-In partitioned DBs, returns a list of partition locations – conformant to `.Q.PV` – which represents the partition location for each partition.
+In partitioned DBs, a list of partition locations – conformant to `.Q.PV` – which represents the partition location for each partition.
-(In non-segmented DBs, this will be simply `count[.Q.PV]#`:.`.)
+(In non-segmented DBs, this will be simply ``count[.Q.PV]#`:.``.)
 `.Q.PV!.Q.PD` can be used to create a dictionary of partition-to-location information.

 ```q
 q).Q.PV
 2010.05.26 2010.05.27 2010.05.28 2010.05.29 2010.05.30 2010.05.30 2010.05.31